thelegumeduprix/twitch-polls/README.md

 If you just want to get started with a easy-to-use version you can use the glitch.com project [twitch-polls](https://twitch-polls.glitch.me).
 You can integrate the tool into your [streaming software directly](#integration-into-obs) and get automatic updates from time to time.

-As an alternative you can create an account on glitch.com and "remix" the project.
-This allows you to customize the look of the tool with the proivded `theme.css` file, and you can also manually update the version number if you want to get the latest version.
+As an alternative you can create an account on [glitch.com](https://glitch.com) and "remix" [the project on Glitch](https://glitch.com/edit/#!/twitch-polls).
+This allows you to customize the look of the tool with the provided `theme.css` file.
+You can manually update the version number if you want to get the latest version.

 ## Themeability